Freemover at CBS

 If you have paid for the coming semester, but withdraw from your stay before the first day of the welcome week, the tuition fee for the coming semester will be reimbursed.
 The tuition fee cannot be reimbursed if you withdraw after that.

-The first day of the welcome week for the autumn 2023 is August 28.
+The first day of the welcome week for the fall 2024 is August 26.
 Please note that a service fee might be retained by the bank(s) processing the reimbursement.

 - Your CV/resumé in English